 Adjusting to life without drugs and alcohol is a big transition for anyone.
-Many addicts and alcoholics used drugs and alcohol as a way to cope with stress.
+Many addicts and alcoholics used drugs and alcohol as a way to manage stress.
 One big challenge in early recovery is how to cope with stress when your go-to previously had been to drink or get high.
 Here are 10 tips for stress management in early recovery.

-- Meditate.
 There are many different ways to meditate.
 Some people sit quietly and focus on their breath.
 Some meditate while swimming or walking.
 Others meditate while drawing or coloring.
 Find what is meditative to you and add it into your daily life.

 In early recovery sometimes we don’t know when we are hungry because we were so used to ignoring our bodies.
 When you are hungry, eat something.
 Try a piece of organic fruit if you are craving sweets.
 When you are stressed you typically are not thinking about what you are eating.
 Eating healthy can help your body perform better which can help you feel better.